DVD masterclass

 Brahms sonatas, to the great concertos for the instrument: Dvorak, Schumann,

 Elgar and Haydn.
-All are characterized by an impeccable technique in the service
+All are characterized by an

 of a keenly intelligent musical mind.